acquia/blt/INSTALL.md

 ## Creating a new project with BLT

+Before creating a new project, it's recommended that your composer cache has been cleared `composer cache-clear`.

 1. Create a new project using the [blt-project](https://github.com/acquia/blt-project) template:

         composer create-project acquia/blt-project:8.x-dev MY_PROJECT --no-interaction